mblackgeo/timezone-finder-api/infra/README.md

 ## Development

 This project was created with AWS CDK.
-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 A new virtual environment should be created for the infra deployment: